serverless-guru/sls-jest/doc/matchers/dynamodb.md

 ### `toExistAndMatchInlineSnapshot(propertiesOrHint?, hint?)`

-Asserts if an item exists in the given table, and that it matches the most recent inline snapshot.
+Asserts that an item exists in the given table, and that it matches the most recent inline snapshot.
 It works similarely to jest's [toMatchInlineSnapshot](https://jestjs.io/docs/expect#tomatchinlinesnapshotpropertymatchers-inlinesnapshot).

 ```ts
 await expect(